 Introduction

 The integration of artificial intelligence (AI) into human lives has rapidly expanded, raising questions about its role in emotional and social interactions.
 With AI-driven chatbots, virtual assistants, and social robots becoming more sophisticated, a debate has emerged: can AI truly replace human companionship?
 This research investigates the extent to which AI can serve as a human companion and the factors influencing the perception of AI as a friend.

+Beyond companionship, AI has been increasingly used in mental health support, customer service, and even romantic relationships.
+AI-powered therapy bots such as Woebot provide non-judgemental support, but their inability to fully understand human emotions raises concerns about their effectiveness.
+Additionally, the commercialization of AI companionship poses ethical questions regarding the exploitation of emotionally vulnerable users.
+These issues highlight the broader implications of AI’s role in social interactions, making it crucial to examine its emotional and psychological impact.

 Existing research highlights two critical aspects of AI companionship: cognitive empathy and emotional empathy.
 Gill differentiates between the two, arguing that while AI can simulate cognitive empathy by recognizing and responding to human emotions, it lacks the lived experiences necessary for genuine emotional (affective) empathy.
 Similarly, Liu-Thompkins et al. explore the application of artificial empathy in marketing, revealing that while AI interactions can enhance customer experience, they often fall short in replicating genuine social bonds.
 Pan and Mou examine AI romantic relationships, offering insights into how users perceive AI as a meaningful presence in their lives.